andr-ew/brds/README.md

 - mlr style, with cuts & sublooping
 - in synced mode, this would be synced to beats/bars (depending on pattern length)

+## --

+I don't think the gate key makes sense anymore ? for ansyncrounous patterns/gates I think the you would use the right side output gates + the global parameter recorders

 ## +?

 op-z style non-realtime sequencing